Just in case you’re not familiar with why you should back up your SharePoint documents, here’s a brief explanation.

 With many businesses using SharePoint as a cloud-based file collaboration and sharing platform, backing up SharePoint Document Libraries is a critical part of any cyber risk mitigation plan.

-By using some free tools like the OneDrive app or BackupAssist 365, it’s easy to protect against cyber-attack or human errors.
+By using some tools like the OneDrive app or BackupAssist 365, it’s easy to protect against cyber-attack or human errors.